Surgical

 What is a Dental Implant?

-A dental implant is a small titanium post which is surgically placed into the jawbone in order to act as an anchor for a replacement tooth.
+A dental implant is a small titanium post that is surgically placed into the jawbone in order to act as an anchor for a replacement tooth.
 The implant is designed to provide a strong and secure foundation for all sorts of prosthetics and restorations; this may include crowns, bridges, or full-arch prosthetics.
 The placement of the implant is a relatively simple procedure that can be completed in-office with little discomfort throughout recovery.

 The entire dental implant is composed of three parts: